typedb/typedb/docs/pages/docs/00-get-started/quickstart-tutorial.md

 ### Shortest Path

-It is also possible to find the shortest path between two nodes in the knowledge graph.
+It is also possible to find the shortest path(s) between two nodes in the knowledge graph.
 The documentation for the Grakn visualiser describes how to use the [query builder tool](../visualisation-dashboard/visualiser#shortest-path), and includes a video.